Exabyte-io/esse/README.md

 ### Schema

-The schema directory contains the schemas specifying the rules to structure materials-related data.
-In order to apply object-oriented design principals, a set of core schemas, outlined below are defined to facilitate the schema modularity.
+The schema directory contains the schemas specifying the rules to structure data.
+A set of core schemas, outlined below, are defined to facilitate the schema modularity.

 #### Primitive